Meeting Wonder Author, R. J. Palacio, was Wonderful!

 Q: What was your favorite part of the book?

 A: The scene after they flee the woods, and Auggie is brave enough to hold his hand up for a high-five he’s not sure he will receive.

 Q: Is Jack’s experience at the ice cream shop what happened to you?

 A: Yes.
 I was waiting outside with my toddler in his stroller facing me.
 I worried that he was going to turn around and cry or make a scene when he saw a little girl with a severe facial deformity.
 I was scared for her so I wanted to move him away quietly without anyone noticing.
 Unfortunately, it didn’t turn out that way.
-When my son came out of the ice cream shop holding three chocolate milk shakes, I tugged on his arm too hard in my haste to leave.
-He ended up dropping all three milk shakes and we rushed off.
+When my son came out of the ice cream shop holding three chocolate milkshakes, I tugged on his arm too hard in my haste to leave.
+He ended up dropping all three milkshakes and we rushed off.
 During all this commotion, the little girl’s mother said calming to her kids, “Come on girls, it’s time to leave.”
-I felt terrible that I might have made that little girl feel badly.
+I felt terrible that I might have made that little girl feel bad.
 That night, I couldn’t stop thinking about that incident and how I could have, should have, handled it better.
 I wrote the first sentence of Wonder on a post-it note.